 Centennial College Awarded $3.5 Million in Funding to Support Applied Research Projects

-Centennial College is pleased to announce that it has received significant long-term funding through the Natural Sciences and Engineering Research Council of Canada (NSERC).
-The three grants will support multiple research projects, and extend Centennial’s capacity to sustain student research in areas including energy optimization and storage, healthcare management, and health research.
+Centennial College has received significant long-term funding through the Natural Sciences and Engineering Research Council of Canada (NSERC) to investigate technologies that manage and optimize renewable energy, the development of health technologies, and help bring digital health innovations to market.
+The three grants will support multiple applied research projects and extend Centennial’s capacity to sustain student research in these exciting growth areas.

 “The renewal of these grants is significant as it expands our research and training capabilities across rapidly evolving industries and technology sectors,” says Jonathan Hack, Executive Director of ARIES.
 “As a direct result of this award, we can continue to engage students in paid research work, and exponentially increase our community impact.”

 Currently, Centennial has nearly 100 student researchers engaged across more than 30 research projects.
-“By the end of this renewed investment, we will have increased our capacity to support upwards of 484 additional student research internships at WIMTACH alone,” says Dr. Purnima Tyagi, Director of WIMTACH.
-“These internships will account for more than 100,000 hours of student activity to support TAC delivered services, and ultimately prepare our students for career success.”
+“By the end of this renewed investment, we will have increased our capacity to support 484 additional student research internships at WIMTACH alone,” says Dr. Purnima Tyagi, Director of WIMTACH.
+“These internships will account for more than 100,000 hours of student activity to support TAC-delivered services, and ultimately prepare our students for career success.”

 Next-Generation Energy Storage, Optimization, and Microgrids for a Carbon-Constrained Economy

-The Greater Toronto Area (GTA) is the hub of the sector in Ontario, and by 2021, 56,500 jobs across the province are expected to be created in the renewable energy and clean technology sector.
-Over the past 15 years, Centennial College has developed extensive expertise and facilities to support renewable energy applied research.
-The recently announced Innovation Enhancement Extension program will allow Centennial to focus on helping local small- and medium-sized enterprises overcome the product development challenges of technologies that store, manage and optimize energy.
+The Greater Toronto Area is the hub of the clean-energy sector in Ontario, where some 56,500 jobs are expected to be created in the renewable energy and clean technology sector by 2021.
+Over the past 15 years, Centennial College has developed extensive expertise and facilities to support applied research in renewable energy.
+The Innovation Enhancement Extension program will allow Centennial to focus on helping local small- and medium-sized enterprises overcome the product development challenges of technologies that store, manage and optimize energy.
 This program will involve collaborative applied research projects with seven partner companies and will support more than 50 student research assistants.

 Technology Solutions for Healthcare Management and Health Research and Promotion

 Centennial has successfully supported Ontario’s health technology sector’s small- and medium-sized enterprises since 2011.
-By 2024, the number of Ontarians aged 65 years or older is expected to double, contributing to healthcare costs consuming 70% of the provincial budget.
-Digitizing healthcare delivery through the application of health technologies, and addressing the rising costs and demand for research support in machine learning, data analytics, natural language processing, image processing, signal processing, robotics, mechanical engineering and biomedical engineering, is recognized as a key strategy to improving patient outcomes.
-The NSERC award will enable Centennial to help companies overcome challenges related to the design, development and commercialization of health technologies, and support the development of products that can compete in the global healthcare market.
+By 2024, the number of Ontarians aged 65 years or older is expected to contribute to healthcare costs consuming 70 per cent of the provincial budget.
+Digitizing healthcare delivery through the application of health technologies and addressing the rising costs and demand for research support in machine learning, data analytics, natural language processing, image processing, robotics and mechanical and biomedical engineering is recognized as a key strategy to improving patient outcomes.
+The NSERC award will enable Centennial to help companies overcome challenges related to the design, development and commercialization of health technologies, and support the creation of products that can compete in the global healthcare market.

 Wearable, Interactive, and Mobile Technologies Access Centre in Healthcare (WIMTACH)